 We also proactively extend our commitment to respecting human rights throughout our supply chain.
 Our Supplier Code of Conduct states that we expect our suppliers to adhere to the same principles we do, take documented steps to ensure compliance, and cascade the same standards to other parties who support U. S. Steel business.
-Failure to meet these expectations jeopardizes a supplier's relationship with U. S. Steel.
 In addition, pursuant to our robust anti-corruption program, we perform risk assessments and conduct due diligence reviews of select business partners that are designed to identify compliance-related risks, including prior human rights violations and corrupt behavior.